-- Cancer, acute myeloid leukemia (AML) or other diseases related to the exposure to benzene, mold, silica, carbon monoxide, lead paint, chemicals & carcinogens
+- Cancer, acute myeloid leukemia (AML), or other diseases related to exposure to benzene, mold, silica, carbon monoxide, lead paint, chemicals, and carcinogens

-How Do I File a Workers’ Comp Claim?
+How Do I File A Workers’ Compensation Claim?

 Keep in mind that you will need help from your doctor to file the L&I claim.
 Your doctor will need to complete each of the following tasks: